appold-mayfair/sundial_docs/technical-spec/1-ledger-state/1-block.rst

    A block's transition from a previous block's utxo set to a new utxo set.
 Withdrawals are applied before transactions, which are applied before deposits.

-The block is what gets serialized and stored on Midgard's data availability layer.
+The block is what gets serialized and stored on Sundial's data availability layer.
 During serialization, each of the block body's sets is serialized as a sequence of pairs, sorted in ascending order on the unique key of each element.

 However, only the header hash and header are stored on Cardano L1.
 This is sufficient because the header specifies Merkle Patricia Trie (MPT) root hashes for each of the sets in the block body.
 Each of these root hashes can be verified onchain by streaming over the corresponding set's elements, hashing them, and iteratively calculating the root hash.